 The bridge is created by Mark Thomas Architects and Engineers Henry Fagan & Partners.
 It starts in the forest and then gradually ascents until it reaches the highest point of 12 m (49 ft).
 It really looks like a magic walkway from a fairy-tale and you should definitely go there once in the city.

-Visit the park – Kirstenbosch was establish more than a century ago.
-It preserves rare plants and allows to learn a lot about the flora of the region.
+Visit the park – Kirstenbosch was established more than a century ago.
+It preserves rare plants and allows us to learn a lot about the flora of the region.

 When to go there?